nibltech/wm-http-interceptor/README.md

 1. Go to File > Import...
 1. Choose Projects from Git... and click Next
 1. Choose Clone URI and click Next
-1. Paste https://github.com/nibltech/wm-http-interceptor into the URI field and click Next
+1. Paste https://github.com/nibltech/wm-http-interceptor into the URI field
+1. Follow through the prompts to import the project

 ## Create the WEBMETHODS_HOME build path variable